alecjacobson/geometry-processing-registration/README.md

 ### `src/point_mesh_distance.cpp`
 Compute the distances `D` between a set of given points `X` and their closest points `P` on a given mesh with vertex positions `VY` and face indices `FY`.
+For each point in `P` also output a corresponding normal in `N`.

+> It is OK to assume that all points in `P` lie inside (rather than exactly at
+> vertices or exactly along edges) for the purposes of normal computation in
+> `N`.

 ### `src/hausdorff_lower_bound.cpp`
 Compute a lower bound on the _directed_ Hausdorff distance from a given mesh